ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2018-10-25-git-workflow.md

 $ git merge feature # merge changes
 ```

-This presents a commit history that usually look like this:
+This will create a commit history that looks like this:

 ![Diagram](/assets/png/gitflow/merge.png){:width="480px"}
 __Figure:__ _A merge policy creates a merge commit, then preserves the
-connections (or the history) of the created branches.
+history of the created branches.
 This is a non-destructive
 option_
 {: style="text-align: center;"}

 Usually, what I do is merge upstream changes in `master` (while in the
-`feature` branch), then merge the changes in the `feature` branch back into
+`feature` branch), then merge the changes in `feature` back to `master`.
-the master.
-However, if you have a `master` branch that changes quite often,
+However, if `master` changes quite often, this might lead to a dirty commit
-this might lead to a dirty commit history.
+history.

 ```shell
 $ git merge master # while in feature branch